Hadith 11 & 12 — Leaving Doubt and Drama: The Path to Inner Peace

 Practical Steps to Mind Your Own Business

-The Three-Second Rule - Before speaking about any person or situation, pause for three seconds and ask: "Does this concern me?"
+The Three-Second Rule - Before speaking, pause and ask: "Does this concern me?"
 If not, change the subject.

-The Redirect Method - When someone starts telling you gossip, redirect: "Brother, I'm trying to work on not getting involved in others' affairs.
-Let's talk about something else."
+The Redirect Method - When someone starts gossip, say: "Brother, I'm trying not to get involved in others' affairs."

 The Busy Alternative - Replace gossip time with productive activities.
-When others are talking about what doesn't concern them, pull out your Quran, make dhikr, or study something beneficial.
+Pull out your Quran or make dhikr.

 The Accountability Partner - Find a brother who also wants to improve.
-Agree to remind each other when you're getting into others' business.
+Remind each other.

 The Sweetness of Minding Your Own Business

-Your Heart Finds Peace - Without the constant noise of others' drama, your heart can finally focus on Allah.
-The dhikr becomes sweeter, the prayer more focused, the connection deeper.
+Your Heart Finds Peace - Without constant noise of others' drama, your heart can focus on Allah.

-Allah Turns to You - Remember al-Hasan al-Basri's words?
-If being busy with others' affairs is a sign Allah turned away, then leaving others' affairs is a sign Allah is turning toward you.
+Allah Turns to You - If being busy with others' affairs is a sign Allah turned away, then leaving others' affairs is a sign Allah is turning toward you.

 [Quran,4:26-27,"It is Allah's Will to make things clear to you, guide you to the ˹noble˺ ways of those before you, and turn to you in mercy.
 For Allah is All-Knowing, All-Wise.
 And Allah wants to turn to you in grace, but those who follow their desires want you to drift far away ˹from the right path˺."]